This post may contain affiliate links. Please read our disclosure policy.

 What is the difference between Bananas Foster and Bananas Flambé?

-Flambé is a method of cooking where alcohol is added to food and ignited.
-Bananas foster typically uses the flambé method and is often referred to as bananas flambé.
+Flambé is a cooking method where alcohol is added to food and then ignited.
+Bananas Foster is traditionally made with this technique, which is why it’s sometimes called “bananas flambé.

-Some of the rum will burn off, but not all.
-This is because the sauce only simmers for a short amount of time.
+Some of the rum will burn off, but not all of it.
+Since the sauce only simmers briefly, a small amount of alcohol will remain.

 Can Bananas Foster be made ahead?